BloodPac/BloodPac/README.md

 - 👋 Hi, I’m @Jellerr
 - 👀 I’m interested in ML/AI, AV Technology, Computer Vision, and Algotrading
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently studying Math, Physics, and Computer Science
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me, contact me on LinkedIn @ashammari1